toland/patron/README.md

 You will have to install the libcurl development packages on Debian or Ubuntu.
 Other Linux systems are probably similar.
 For Windows we do not have an established build instruction at the moment, unfortunately.

+Versions of Patron below 1.0 will maintain compatibility down to Ruby 1.9.3, versions below 2.0 will maintain compatibility down to Ruby 2.3

 ## Forking webservers on macOS and SSL

 Currently, [an issue is at play](https://github.com/curl/curl/issues/788) with OSX builds of `curl` which use